fishline/Py2crazy/README.md

 Py2crazy
 ========

-Py2crazy is CPython 2.7.5 hacked to support finer-grained tracing and debugging.
+Py2crazy is CPython 2.7.5 hacked to support finer-grained tracing and debugging:

-I've implemented three main features:

 1. Each instruction in compiled Python bytecode now maps to a precise line number and range of column numbers corresponding to the source code snippet that produced that bytecode.